PhD Scholarship in Management – ‘Work of Social Care’

 Applications are invited from suitably qualified applicants for a PhD scholarship to undertake a higher degree by research through Professor Sara Charlesworth and Dr Fiona Macdonald at the Centre for People, Organisation and Work at RMIT University.

-The Work of Social Care research program, which Prof Charlesworth and Dr Macdonald lead, is located in the Centre for People, Organisation and Work in the College of Business.
+The Work of Social Care research program, which Prof Charlesworth and Dr Macdonald lead, is located in the in the College of Business.
 The successful applicant would join the PhD program within the School of Management.
+The scholar will also be one of a team of PhD scholars supported by the Future Social Service Institute.

 The Work of Social Care research program focuses on the organisation and regulation of care work.
 It is centrally concerned with addressing gender (in)equality and the quality of paid care work.
 Paid care work is a major area of employment growth and a key site of change affecting the future of work globally.
 How care work is funded, organised and rewarded is critical to the well-being of millions of workers, overwhelmingly women, worldwide.